Action of 2 March 1808

-The action of 2 March 1808 was a minor naval battle between the Royal Navy's 18-gun Cruizer-class brig-sloop HMS Sappho, and the 28-gun, Danish two-decker brig Admiral Yawl, during the Gunboat War.
-Sappho, under the command of Captain George Langford, discovered and chased Admiral Yawl, which was steering a course to intercept several merchant vessels to leeward.
-After a short engagement Sappho captured Admiral Yawl, commanded by Jørgen Jørgensen.
+The action of 2 March 1808 was a minor naval battle between the Royal Navy's 18-gun Cruizer-class brig-sloop HMS Sappho, and the 28-gun, Danish two-decker brig Admiral Juel, during the Gunboat War.
+Sappho, under the command of Captain George Langford, discovered and chased Admiral Juel, which was steering a course to intercept several merchant vessels to leeward.
+After a short engagement Sappho captured Admiral Juel, commanded by Jørgen Jørgensen.

-Admiral Yawl (her actual name was Admiral Juel), appears in references under a variety of names including Admiral Yorol and Admiral Juul.
-No ship of this name is recorded as having been commissioned in the Royal Danish Navy (nor by her previous French name of Christine Henrietta), although four ships of more modern time have been named for Niels Juel who was an admiral in the late seventeenth century.
-The ship Admiral Juel in this engagement was a merchant ship turned privateer.
+Admiral Juel, appears in references under a variety of names including Admiral Yawl, Admiral Yorol and Admiral Juul.
+No ship of this name is recorded as having been commissioned in the Royal Dano-Norwegian Navy (nor by her previous French name of Christine Henrietta), although four ships of more modern time have been named for Niels Juel who was an admiral in the late seventeenth century.
+The ship Admiral Juel in this engagement was a privateer.
 Her commander Jørgen Jørgensen (or Jürgensen) is not included in Topsøe-Jensen's work on Danish Naval officers, or in Project Runeberg/DBL.

 Background

 On 2 March, Sappho was cruising off Scarborough when she discovered an armed brig that was steering a course as if intending to cut off several merchant vessels to leeward.
 Sappho gave chase and at about 13:30 hours fired a shot over the brig, which was showing British colours.
 Substituting Danish for British colours, which she had previously hoisted to deceive Sappho, the Danish vessel responded by firing her broadside.
-Langford immediately bore down and brought what turned out to be the Admiral Yawl to close action.
-The engagement lasted about half an hour before Admiral Yawl struck her colours.
+Her captain, George Langford, immediately bore down and brought what turned out to be the privateer Admiral Juel to close action.
+The engagement lasted about half an hour before Admiral Juel struck her colours.

 Battle

 Sappho carried sixteen 32-pounder carronades and two 6-pounder guns, manned by a crew of 120 men and boys.
-Admiral Yawl was a brig, but unusual in that she had her armament on two decks; on her first or lower deck, she had twelve 18-pounder carronades and on her second, or principal deck, she carried sixteen 6-pounder guns.
+Admiral Juel was a brig, but unusual in that she had her armament on two decks; on her first or lower deck, she had twelve 18-pounder carronades and on her second, or principal deck, she carried sixteen 6-pounder guns.
 Her crew consisted of 83 men and boys.
-The weight of the broadsides favored Sappho at 262 pounds versus 156 pounds for Admiral Yawl, as did the relative size of the crews.
+The weight of the broadsides favored Sappho at 262 pounds versus 156 pounds for Admiral Juel, as did the relative size of the crews.
 In the engagement, Sappho had one man wounded and one man injured.
-Admiral Yawl had two dead: her second officer and a seaman.
+Admiral Juel had two dead: her second officer and a seaman.
 As a result of the action, Langford received promotion to post-captain, and in 1847 the Admiralty issued the Naval General Service Medal with the clasp "Sappho 2 March 1808" to all surviving claimants from the action.